Most certificates are used for public websites.

 After the certificate has been delivered the certificate authorities will automatically include domainname.com or www.domainname.com as an additional name in the certificate.*

-* this is only valid for single domain certificates.
-This is not the case for multidomein certificates.
-If you request a multidomein ssl, you need to include both www and non-www domains in the list of domains.
+If you request a multi-domain ssl, you need to include both www and non-www domains in the list of domains.